AliMuhammad229/DM-109-Fall-2020/Assignment_1/README.md

 -----Problem Facing-------

-This algorithm is for solving all the pairs shortest path problem. on this the problem is to find the shortes distance between every pairs of vertices in a given egde waited directed graph. its a dynamic technique and some times it is implemented on simple graph.i think in this problem is to overcome by a shortest distance between a pair not each pair.
+This algorithm is for solving all the pair’s shortest path problem.
+On this the problem is to find the shortest distance between every pairs of vertices in a given edge waited directed graph. it’s a dynamic technique and sometimes it is implemented on simple graph.
+I think in this problem is to overcome by a shortest distance between a pair not each pair